SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: Conclusion

 \section{Conclusion}

-This work advances red-teaming for search agent safety by studying how unreliable search results can strongly threaten search agents and end users.
-Through two in-the-wild experiments, we find that low-quality results are common and can significantly affect agent behaviors.
-We introduce an automated red-teaming framework that involves four LLM assistants and can effectively identify safety failures.
-The resulting \ours benchmark, with 300 test cases across five risk types, shows that search agents are highly vulnerable to unreliable search results and can pose threats to users.
-Our framework also enables a quantitative way to track safety during agent development, revealing that defense strategies such as reminder prompting offer limited protection.
-We hope this work encourages designers and developers to consider safety alongside performance.
-We discuss the broader impacts, limitations, future work, and LLM usage in~\Cref{appx:discussion}.
+This work advances red-teaming for search agent safety by studying how unreliable search results can threaten search agents and end users.
+We introduce \ours, an automated red-teaming framework that involves four LLM assistants and can effectively identify safety failures.
+Using \ours, we synthesize 300 test cases across five risk types (including misinformation and indirect prompt injection), showing that search agents are highly vulnerable to unreliable search results and can pose threats to users.
+Our framework also enables a quantitative way to track safety during development, revealing that defense strategies such as reminder prompting offer limited protection.
+We hope \ours can serve as a practical tool for iterating on safer search agents.
+As an initial contribution, we hope this work encourages agent designers and developers to prioritize safety alongside performance in future developments.